rechellet/brfss-healthcare-access-analysis/README.md

 Raw data files are not stored in this repository.
 Users should download the BRFSS .XPT file from the CDC website and place it in `data/raw/`.

 ## Project Structure

-- `data/raw/`: raw data files, not tracked by Git
+- `notebooks/` — Jupyter notebooks for data loading, preprocessing, supervised learning, and unsupervised learning
-- `data/processed/`: cleaned data files, not tracked by Git
+- `src/` — Reusable Python scripts
-- `notebooks/`: Jupyter notebooks for data loading, preprocessing, supervised learning, and unsupervised learning
+- `SIADS 696 Team 17 Final Report.pdf` — Final written project report
-- `src/`: reusable scripts
+- `README.md` — Project overview and repository documentation
-- `outputs/`: figures and model outputs
+- `requirements.txt` — Python package requirements
-- `docs/`: proposal, notes, and documentation
+- `.gitignore` — Git ignore configuration